oskariorg/oskari-documentation-site/_content/blog/2025-03-07_Oskari_Developers_Day_2025.md

 - Oskari 3.0 - what's new?
 (NLS FI)
 - Using OAuth2 + Entra ID to sign up to Oskari (Ubigu)
 - Expanding the RPC functionality (Gispo)
-- Controlling metadata using FME and the CSW plugin of GeoServer (Väylävirasto & Sitowise)
+- Controlling metadata using FME and the CSW plugin of GeoServer (Sitowise)
 - Sharing the latest Oskari-related work in your organizations, use cases, etc.

 Self-paid lunch